 Ferdinand would have none of it and escaped with 6,000 cavalry.
 Abandoned by his titular "commander-in-chief", a despondent Mack, not waiting any longer for his Russian heroes to save him, signaled his formal surrender five days before the armistice was set to expire, on the 20th.
 The scene has been painted by several artists; 23,000 surviving Austrians of the original 72,000 that had invaded Bavaria six weeks before marched out of Ulm and laid their arms and flags in heaps before their conquerors on the Michelsberg.
 A gaggle of parrot-feathered Austrian generals was presented to Napoleon.
 It was at that point that the Emperor wanted to know which one of them was Mack, whereupon (according to anecdote) the dejected little man raised his hand and said he was the "unfortunate" one.
 You had to feel sorry for him.

 As a kind of karmic counterpost, General Dupont, in spite of an illustrious career, was disgraced himself in 1808 in Spain when he was put in command of a mob of untrained conscripts and forced to surrender at the Battle of Bailen to a superior Spanish army.
-Napoleon was so disgusted that he had the general court-martialed. stripped of his rank, and imprisoned from 1812-1814.
+Napoleon was so disgusted that when the poor man was finally repatriated back to France in 1811, he had the him court-martialed. stripped of his rank, and imprisoned for another two years until 1814.
 So both Mack and Dupont ended up "unfortunate."

-Another curious factoid about General Dupont is that he was involved in a notorious, 19-year duel/feud with another officer, a captain of hussars (and homicidal maniac), Fournier-Sarlovèze, that had started over a slight matter of honor.
+Another curious factoid about General Dupont is that he was involved in a notorious, 19-year duel/feud with another officer, a captain of hussars (and homicidal maniac), Fournier-Sarlovèze, that had started over a slight matter of honor back in 1794 when Dupont, then a junior officer, was ordered to deliver an order for Fournier to report their general for fighting duels with a local magistrate's son.
+Fournier, taking offense, decided to challenge the messenger to a duel, which led to a series of duels that last the entire Napoleonic Wars and beyond.
 This famous, long duel became the basis of Joseph Conrad's short story, The Duel in 1908, and Ridley Scott's first feature-length movie, The Duelists in 1977.
-The final climax of both Conrad's story, and Scott's movie, very much paralleled the narrative of the Battle of Haslach-Jungingen.
+The final climax of both Conrad's story, and Scott's movie, very much paralleled the narrative of the Battle of Haslach-Jungingen, ending in humiliation for one of the parties (I'm not going to spoil it; you have to read the story or watch the movie.)
 I don't know about you, but I love obscure links like that.

 But I have some suggestions on how to make a wargame of Haslach-Jungingen more interesting: